fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Readme.md

 ![All parts to build the machine](img/all_parts_before_assembly.jpg)

-These are instructions for how to make and purchase the kit of parts that later will be built into the machine.
+These are instructions for how to make the kit of parts that later will be built into the machine.

 ## Components and raw materials that must be purchased